xrootd/howto/docs/tpc/SimpleXrootTPCwRendezvousKey.md

 Xrootd TPC using rendezvous key works this way:

-1. The client authenciates with both the data source and the destination, and gets authorization for read and write.
+1. The client authenciates with both the data source and the destination (using GSI or others) and obtains authorization for read and write.
 1. The client supplies a rendezvous key to both the source and destination.
 1. The destination initiates a pull request using a pre-configured program or script.